syall/SIPF/docs/REPORT.md

 ### Overview

-The algorithms used in the compiler follows a pipeline between different functions, but for algorithms related to qubit allocation, the algorithms covered will be SIPF for finding compatible logical qubit mappings across the circuit and CalculateSwaps for finding swaps between physical qubits to join consecutive logical qubit mappings.
+The algorithms used in the compiler follow a pipeline between different functions, but for algorithms related to qubit allocation, the algorithms covered will be SIPF for finding compatible logical qubit mappings across the circuit and CalculateSwaps for finding swaps between physical qubits to join consecutive logical qubit mappings.
 Other aspects omitted in this section can be found in the Implementation section.

 ```text
 Input: quantum circuit file C_file, coupling graph file G_file